How to Create a House Fire Escape Plan (2023 Update)

 How to Escape

-You need a plan, and you need the right gear strategically positioned beforehand, but you also need to know a few practical tips on what it takes to escape from a house fire in one piece.
-Here they are…
+However, it is also important to know a few practical tips on what it takes to escape from a house fire in one piece, which we will outline below.

 Never Use the Elevator

-If a fire breaks out in a multistory apartment building, you absolutely MUST use the stairs – not the elevator.
-By using the elevator, you risk entrapment in a burning building.
-Should a fire occur on a lower floor, the elevator shaft will function as a very capable chimney, funneling smoke and heat all around the elevator cab.
-To make matters worse, the electricity may not work either.
+By using the elevator, you risk being trapped in a burning building.
+What's more, the elevator shaft will function as a very capable chimney if a fire on a lower floor occurs, funneling smoke and heat all around the elevator cab.
+And to make matters worse, the electricity may not work either.

-The end result will be death from asphyxiation or from being cooked to death.
+The end result will be death from asphyxiation or thermal injuries.
 By taking the stairs, you do not have to rely on anything other than your two legs to escape the burning building.

-If you catch on fire, you need to stop, drop and roll.
-This will help to smother the flames.
-Fire needs oxygen to burn.
-By rolling on the ground, you help starve the fire of that oxygen.
+Remember that fire needs oxygen to burn.
+By rolling on the ground, you help to starve the fire of that oxygen, smothering the flames.

 Be Careful Before Opening a Door

-You may be sleeping in your bedroom with the door closed when your smoke detectors go off.
-Before you open the door, you need to ensure that you can do so safely.
-If you just swing the door open, you risk creating something of a fireball thanks to all of the extra oxygen you have just provided the fire.
+After all, if you just swing it open, you risk creating something of a fireball, thanks to all of the extra oxygen you have just provided the fire.
 This is called backdraft, and it could result in a violent end to your life.

-First, feel the doorknob and the door.
+So be sure to feel the doorknob and the door.
 If they’re hot, it’s a good sign that it may be too dangerous to exit your room through the door.
-Keep in mind that many doorknobs are made of metal and metal conducts heat.
+Keep in mind that many doorknobs are made of metal, and metal, of course, conducts heat.

 What to do during your escape